Emulating Quantum Interference with Generalized Ising Machines: Introduction

+The basic procedure for translating a q-circuit into a p-circuit is shown in Fig.~\ref{fig:map}.
+The first $n$ p-bits represent the input qubits, while the other p-bits represent the qubits after the application of successive gating operations (Fig.~\ref{fig:map}b).
+In the spirit of earlier works \cite{VandenNest2009,Geraci_2010, De_las_Cuevas_2011,Bremner2016,Boixo2018,Fujii_2017,jnsson2018,pehle2020neuromorphic}, we can view this structure as a Boltzmann machine whose states each represent a \emph{Feynman path} leading from an initial configuration of qubits to a final configuration, via specific intermediate configurations.
+Each such path has a complex amplitude $\psi$ which can be associated with a complex energy.
+The real part of this energy can be used to generate samples of Feynman paths in the usual way, while the imaginary part is accounted for by treating the samples as complex entities, unlike ordinary Boltzmann machines where samples are positive.

-Recently, Boltzmann machines with complex weights have also been employed with machine learning techniques to various classes of quantum Hamiltonians.
+Recently, Boltzmann machines with complex weights have also been employed with machine learning techniques for various classes of quantum Hamiltonians.
 It has been shown that certain representations of Boltzmann machines can be trained to obtain the ground state of a Hamiltonian, and can even be used to represent quantum states exactly \cite{Carleo602,Carleo2018,Gao2017,Carrasquilla2019}.
-A key difference between this work and the methods presented in this paper is that there is no training of weights in the complex valued BMs in our approach and the weights are obtained what might be called ``one-shot'' learning as we describe in Section~\ref{sec:E}. \\
+Our approach here is fundamentally different in that no training of weights is involved.
+Our weights are obtained analytically as described in Section~\ref{sec:E} and might be called ``one-shot'' learning.

-\textbf{Double slit interference:} The basic ideas behind our approach can be appreciated with a simple example.
-Consider one q-bit driven by a sequence of Hadamard gates (Fig.~\ref{fig:Had}a), each represented by a transformation connecting q-bits in planes $d-1$ and $d$: